rachelhollis/bikesharing/README.md

 # Analysis

+### Breakdown of Customers
 ![images/customer_breakdown.png](images/customer_breakdown.png)

 A significant number of users are Subscribers (just over 3/4).
 These subscribers make the most use of the bikes and are the main source of income.
 A marketing campaign to incentivize subscribing to the service while simultaneously making the service accesible to anyone would be the best course of action.
-For example: a user friendly app for one time users and provide special rates to subscribers.
-The bikeshare users are alos predominantly male, at approximately 5/8.
+For example: a user friendly app for one time users and providing special rates to subscribers.
+The bikeshare users are also predominantly male, at approximately 5/8.

+### Duration of Rides
 ![images/duration.png](images/duration.png)

+### Duration of Rides Brokendown by Gender
 ![images/duration_gender.png](images/duration_gender.png)

+### Trips per hour by Weekday
 ![images/hour_weekday.png](images/hour_weekday.png)

+### Trips per hour by Weekeday, brokendown by Gender
 ![images/hour_weekday_gender.png](images/hour_weekday_gender.png)

+### Trips per day brokendown by Gender
 ![images/user_weekday_gender.png](images/user_weekday_gender.png)

 ## Peak usage hours in August